algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/research/research_document.md

 ### Glossary

-- Fabgen : It's a set of Python scripts to generate C++ binding code to different languages.
+- FABGen : It's a set of Python scripts to generate C++ binding code to different languages.
 - SWIG : It's a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
 - API : They are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
 - ABI : An application binary interface (ABI) is an interface between two binary program modules.
 Often, one of these modules is a library or operating system facility, and the other is a program that is being run by a user.